-SUBMISSION CHECKLIST Minimum Requirement Net Zero- Carbon by 2050 Net Zero- Carbon by 2030 Tr.1 Have walkable, low-traffic and permeable neighbourhoods been designed as a first principle?
-No - vehicle access design prioritised Yes - transport hierarchy considered Yes - walking & cycling desire lines, network, topography, user hierarchy as design drivers Tr.3 Are bus stops and hubs accessible and attractive for new and existing residents?
-Hubs and bus stops provided STC Hubs within 800m, bus stops within 400m of all new homes STC hubs co- located with community facilities, sheltered bus stops within 800m/ 400m of all homes, Tr.4 Have inclusive design principles / accessibility for all regarding sustainable movement been achieved?
-Meets Equalities Act Inclusive Design Statement provided Exemplary inclusive design provided Tr.5 Has an assessment been provided against a recognised tool?
-E.g. Transport for New Homes Checklist / Healthy Streets Check for Designers No Yes - assessment undertaken Yes - assessment undertaken and exemplary score achieved Tr.6 Has a Sustainable Travel Plan been provided?
-Has Modeshift Stars accreditation been explored?
-No Yes - Sustainable Travel Plan provided Yes - including behaviour change programme, travel coordinator, monitoring Please attach relevant certification of the above use 'Sustainability Summary' pages where you •
+SUBMISSION CHECKLIST Minimum Requirement Net Zero- Carbon by 2050 Net Zero- Carbon by 2030 Tr.1 Are bus stops and hubs accessible and attractive for new and existing residents?
+Hubs and bus stops provided STC Hubs within 800m, bus stops within 400m of all new homes STC hubs co- located with community facilities, sheltered bus stops within 800m/ 400m of all homes, Tr.2 Have inclusive design principles / accessibility for all regarding sustainable movement been achieved?
+Meets Equalities Act Inclusive Design Statement provided Exemplary inclusive design provided Tr.3 Has an assessment been provided against a recognised tool?
+E.g. Transport for New Homes Checklist / Healthy Streets Check for Designers No Yes - assessment undertaken Yes - assessment undertaken and exemplary score achieved Please attach relevant certification of the above standards you have chosen, and use 'Sustainability Summary' pages where you are adding any further information.